 A thinner Pudla, almost a Cheela, perfect for breakfasts and snacks.

-Today, when the world did not seem right, I made pudla, filled with spring onions (aka green onions in the US) and a delish chutney gifted by a friend.
+Today, when the world did not seem right, I made pudla, filled with spring onions (aka green onions in the US) and served them with a delish chutney gifted by a friend.